AceCentre/AACSpeakHelper/README.md

 ## Introduction

 AAC Speak Helper is designed to enhance your ability to communicate.
-It leverages the copy-paste clipboard, offers translation services in various languages, and uses Text-to-Speech (TTS) technology to read aloud the translated text.
-This tool uses either Google or Azure Cloud TTS to provide a wide range of languages and voices.
+It leverages the copy-paste clipboard to offer translation services in various languages, and uses Text-to-Speech (TTS) technology from a range of providers to read aloud the translated text.
 You can easily configure all these functionalities through our Configure app, and even maintain multiple settings files for different tasks.

 ## Use Case